Tossing and turning in bed all night?

-You’re really tired, but your brain is still up.
-You get scared that you might not fall asleep.
+You’re exhausted, but your brain is still up.
+You’re scared that you might not fall asleep.

 In the morning, it’s hard to function, right?